Application Periods & Deadlines

 *If you have foreign transcripts, please read our information on how to have your

-- Printout of TEAS V transcript with an Adjusted Individual Total score of 62 or higher
+- Printout of current TEAS transcript with an Adjusted Individual Total score of 62

 - Documentation of all applicable criteria for awarding points.